xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 Today I meet a crash with call stack like below.
 It appears to be somehow VLD enters an infinite loop when calling `Visual LeakDetector::getTls`.
-What's more interesting is that however this crash is repeatable, VLD has been enabled in our product for long.
+What's more interesting is that despite that this crash is repeatable, VLD has been enabled in our product for long.

 The call stack looks like this: